rickmanley-nc/laptop-configure/README.md

 # Using Ansible to Configure Laptop - SA

-Create kickstart file and test against PXE

 ## latest updates ##

 A few items failed during a Fedora 28 install on Sept 14, 2018:
 - /etc/libvirt/storage did not exist
 - firewall command needed to be commented out.
 I think this is because python3 modules for firewalld are not fully supported by ansible upstream.
 Need to doublecheck.
 As a workaround, I just commented out the firewall section, but I manually opened the ports necessary.
 - the VPN.yml playbook failed when run from the original wget.
 However, manually running it was successful.

 ## Requirements and Steps
-- Fedora installed
-  - 32 GiB RAM (16 GiB Minimum)
-  - "/" 40 GiB
-  - "/home/" 200+ GiB
-  - "/boot" 200 MiB
-  - "swap" 6 GiB
-  - Set hostname to laptop.rnelson-demo.com
-- Modify group_vars/all and vpn.yml vars in github.
+- Modify `group_vars/all` , `run.sh` , and `vpn.yml`
-- Execute the following command to pull down the run.sh script which will configure the environment:
+- Execute the following command to pull down the run.sh script which will configure the laptop:
   - wget -qO- https://github.com/rickmanley-nc/laptop-configure/raw/master/run.sh | bash
-- If you don't want to run the vpn.yml playbook, edit this out of run.sh.
-This could be cleaner..
-- Download RHEL 7.4 ISO

 ## Roles

-- firewall (configure firewall ports for SSH and HTTP/HTTPS)
+- firewall - configure firewall ports for SSH and HTTP/HTTPS
-- packages (installs packages)
+- packages - installs packages
-- myfiles (local files needing to be copied to laptop)
+- myfiles - local files needing to be copied to laptop
-- libvirtd (configures libvirtd for eventual provisioning with Satellite)
+- libvirtd - configures libvirtd to allow Satellite to have libvirtd as a provider for provisioning from Satellite
-- httpd (configures httpd for eventual kickstarting and hosting of files)
+- httpd - configures httpd for kickstart and hosting files
-- create-libvirt-network (creates libvirt network, the eventual DEMO-environment)

-## Vars

-All variables are located in `group_vars/all`.
-Update that file with your environment details.

-## Tags

-- firewall
-- myfiles
-- packages
-- libvirtd
-- httpd
-- network
+- create-libvirt-network - creates laptop network for DEMO-environment
-- vpn

 ## Remaining Items to Complete

+- Create kickstart file and test against PXE
-- VPN configuration works fine, but the prompt doesn't work inside of a role.
+- VPN configuration works, but the prompt for 2FA doesn't work inside of a role.
 Not sure why yet, which is why the run.sh has 2 separate playbooks...main.yml and vpn.yml.
 - Change libvirtd role to use 'virt', 'virt_net', and 'virt_pool' modules.
-- For kickstarting of VMs, current method is to use the Binary DVD and use a kickstart file.
-This works fine, but we could also use 'reposync' to then have the ostree available over HTTP, and still use a kickstart file.
-This would drastically increase the laptop-configure setup time though.
-Need to ponder on if it's just easier to download the ISOs:
-  - download RHEL 7 ISO and store in /home/rnelson/Images/original

 ## License